PufferFinance/PufferPool/docs/PufferProtocol.md

 # PufferProtocol
-At its core, the Puffer protocol requires a generic ERC4626 vault paired with native restaking logic.
-However, our implementation is specifically designed with an opinionated approach to enhance decentralization.
-This includes multiple safeguards that support the operation of permissionless validators, ensuring that the system remains open yet secure.

 The `PufferProtocol` serves as the central contract and fulfills three key functions:

 - **Validator State Management**: Including overseeing accounting processes, as well as handling the custody of validator bonds and Validator Tickets [VTs](./ValidatorTicket.md).